videlais/learning-javascript/chapter4/index.md

 However, as *prototype* only affects *future* objects, new objects have to be created based on the old pattern.

 To create a new copy of an object, the keyword `new` is used.
-When paired with functions, this creates a new copy of the function, including anything internal to it (properties and methods) and anything on its *prototype*.
+When paired with functions, this creates a new copy of the function, including anything internal to it (properties and methods) and on its *prototype*.

 ```javascript
 function functionExample() {}